Cardiacs: Musical and lyrical style

+Cardiacs have been labeled as art rock, progressive punk (or 'pronk'), psych rock, avant-punk, art-pop, experimental, post-punk, art-punk, experimental rock, indie rock, avant-pop, psych-pop, and "alt prog".
+The Italian publication OndaRock commented that Cardiacs can also be classified as forerunners of two bizarre "non-genres" that collect projects outside the box, balanced between progressive complexity and pop/punk immediacy: the eighties "Zolo" and the more recent "Fabloo".
 Cardiacs' music is noted for balancing the attack and 'raw energy' of punk rock with the intricacies and technical cleverness of early British progressive rock.
-The band also incorporates elements of other musical forms such as ska, mediaeval music, folk music, heavy metal, hymns and corporate anthems.
+The band also incorporates elements of other musical forms such as ska, medieval music, folk music, heavy metal, hymns, classical and corporate anthems.
 The music magazine Organ once commented that "one Cardiacs song contains more ideas than most other musicians' entire careers."